0xACE8/CrDroid-Signature-Spoofing-for-Shamu/README.md

-CrDroid Signature Spoofing of Shamu (Nexus 6)
+Signature Spoofing of CrDroid

+Only for Shamu (Google Nexus 6)

 This module makes Signature Spoofing for microG.